Close

 Do you ever find setups in iRacing a bit intimidating?
 Well, here is EVERYTHING you need to know about them.

 iRacing is a simulation of the real racing world, and with this comes deep levels of complexity in the way the game is designed and its functions.
 One of the most vital aspects to understand in iRacing is the setup system.
-Knowledge of this system can make or break a car’s performance, and with that, Coach Dave Academy has put together this breakdown of the basics needed to succeed in your setup journey within iRacing.
+Knowledge of this system can make or break a car’s performance, and with that, the expert team at Coach Dave Academy has put together this breakdown of the basics needed to succeed in your setup journey within iRacing.

 What is a setup?